parse-community/parse-server-api-mail-adapter/README.md

 [![dependency up-to-date](https://img.shields.io/librariesio/release/npm/parse-server-api-mail-adapter)](https://libraries.io/npm/parse-server-api-mail-adapter)
 [![weekly downloads](https://img.shields.io/npm/dw/parse-server-api-mail-adapter)](https://www.npmjs.com/package/parse-server-api-mail-adapter)

+---

 The Parse Server API Mail Adapter enables Parse Server to send emails using any 3rd party API with built-in dynamic templates and localization.

+## Transfer <!-- omit in toc -->

+ℹ️ This repository has been tranferred to the Parse Platform Organization on May 15, 2022.
+Please update any links that you may have to this repository, for example if you cloned or forked this repository and maintain a remote link to this orginal repository, or if you are referencing a GitHub commit directly as your dependency.

+---

 # Content <!-- omit in toc -->